MAGALA-RICHARD/apsimNGpy/apsimNGpy/tests/demos/mult_core.rst

         from pathlib import Path

-In this example, we assume your APSIM files are already prepared (or available in various locations) and you simply want a speed boost when running them and processing results.
+In this example (v0.39.03.11+), we assume your APSIM files are already prepared (or available in various locations) and you simply want a speed boost when running them and processing results.
 For demonstration purposes, we’ll generate some example jobs:

 .. code-block:: python